 Piyo Piyo Slip Proof Training BowlThe Piyo Piyo Slip-Proof Training Bowl with Handles is designed to assist babies in learning to feed themselves.
 This durable bowl features slip-resistant grips on the handles and base.
 Piyo Piyo's training bowl is gently curved, with a wide opening that makes it easier for babies to scoop food from the bowl.
 The BPA-free bowl won't easily slide or tip over, and is easy to clean.
 Piyo Piyo provides thoughtfully designed, high quality products that make life easier and more comfortable for babies, toddlers and their parents.
 Features: Wide smooth opening for easily spooning up food Slip proof handle base to avoid sliding Curved to prevent food from rushing into baby's mouthProduct Dimentsions: 1 x 1 x 1 inches

-Calling all bargain hunters!
-We have great daily deals on popular products.
-Shop with us and save.
-We have competitive prices and great weekly discounts.
+Love hunting for deals?
+We have tons of them.
+Our daily discounts and major savings events will keep you fully stocked without breaking the bank.
 Our award-winning customer service is guaranteed to make you smile.
 If something is not quite right, just give us a call at 1-800-342-7377.
-So come visit our site.
-You will not be disappointed.
+Let us help you change the way you shop for the better.
 Diapers.com: We deliver everything but the baby.